Chaowu88/freeflux/docs/source/index.rst

 Documentation for FreeFlux
 ==========================

-FreeFlux is a Python package for \ :sup:`13`\C metabolic flux analysis (\ :sup:`13`\C MFA).
-Its basic functions include metabolite (fragment) labeling pattern simulation at both metabolic steady state and isotopically nonstationary state (INST) state, and metabolic flux estimation both metabolic steady state and INST state.
+FreeFlux is a Python package for \ :sup:`13`\C metabolic flux analysis (\ :sup:`13`\C MFA) of biological systems at isotopic steady state or isotopically nonstationary state (INST) state.
+Functionally, FreeFlux is capable of:

+- metabolic flux estimation
+- simulation of labeling patterns of metabolite (fragments)
+- constraint-based optimizations, such as flux balance analysis and flux variability analysis

 .. toctree::
    :numbered: